NalinDalal/Cohort-2/week_2/readme.md

 then a
 ## simple server made in http-server and express_class folders

-Week 2 Over, will move to week 3 headache(b/c of databases)
+Week 2 Over, will move to week 3(databases)